Compact and Physically Interpretable Feature Models for Photometric Type Ia Supernova Classification: Implications for Survey Design and Feature Engineering

 \subsection{Interpretability and Physical Consistency}

 An important advantage of the compact feature approach is that each input variable corresponds to a physically interpretable quantity.
-The ablation study shows that the model relies primarily on features that have clear astrophysical meaning, such as peak time, color index, and light-curve duration.
+The ablation study suggests that the model relies primarily on features that have clear astrophysical meaning, such as peak time, color index, and light-curve duration.

-This reduces the risk that the classifier is exploiting dataset-specific correlations that would not generalize to other surveys.
+This may reduce the risk that the classifier is exploiting dataset-specific correlations that would not generalize to other surveys.
 Instead, the decision boundary appears to be based on properties that reflect the underlying explosion physics.

-As a result, the compact model is more likely to remain stable when applied to different data sets, filter systems, or observing conditions.
+As a result, the compact model is expected to be more robust when applied to different data sets, filter systems, or observing conditions.
+This expectation is based on the physical interpretability of the features and is not directly validated here; explicit cross-survey testing is required to confirm this behaviour.

 This property is essential for future survey-scale applications, where the training and deployment data may not be identical.